openstreetmap/svn-archive/applications/nsis/README.txt

 like installer.
 This should ease installation and provides a reasonable set of default preferences for Windows users.

-Currently only josm is included in the installer.
+Currently only josm and a small assortment of josm plugins is included in the installer.
 Probably, other osm related applications like osmarender and mapnik will be added later.

 install